By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Having friends, positive ones, can be very helpful for your mental health, wellness and recovery.
+Having friends, positive ones, can be very helpful for your mental health, wellness, and recovery.
 Talking about your problems can be beneficial.
-This talking through your life problems is a major part of what counselors and therapist do when they use the “talking cure.’
+This talking through your life problems is a major part of what counselors and therapists do when they use the “talking cure.’
 Unfortunately not all talking over your problems is helpful.

 We know that rumination, that constant reviewing, and hanging on to your problems, can make things worse.
 Focus on past difficulties over and over and you are likely to perpetuate your depression.
 Review repeatedly those things that might happen in the future and you can crank up the levels of anxiety you feel.

 One especially problematic form of rumination is when one person enlists another to help them ruminate over their problems.
 So how can you tell if the time you spend with a friend or supporter is helping you work through and understand your problems or is this repeated discussion making things worse?

 One definition of co-rumination is the excessive sharing of problems with peers.
 It has been seen and studied in those with poor relationships with caregivers and attachment disorders.
 Those who have been abused or traumatized are more likely to co-ruminate but anyone can become a co-ruminator.

 Those who co-ruminate develop more not less mental health issues.

 Sharing your problems with someone else should help you feel better, not worse.
 Co-rumination is not just a matter of talking about your problems with someone else.
 It also is about how frequently, intensely, and how much time you spend on sharing those problems.

 If the time you spend talking with someone about your life problems does not seem to make you feel better than you may be engaged in a process called co-ruminations.

 Here are some ways you can tell if the time spent discussing problems is co-rumination.